Merv Lees: Career

 Merv 'Smacka' Lees played five seasons at the St George Dragons between 1953-1958 and began his rugby league career at the Banksia Waratahs R.L.F.C. as a child.
 He went on to win a premiership with St George in 1956 under coach Norm Tipping, and also played in the 1953 grand final side that were runners up.
 Injuries curtailed his career, and he retired in 1959.

-Lees was a prolific tryscorer, his best performance was possibly was on 24 July 1954 in a club first grade game against the North Sydney Bears at the Sydney Cricket Ground when he scored five tries.
+Lees was a prolific tryscorer.
+His best performance was possibly on 24 July 1954 in a club first grade game against the North Sydney Bears at the Sydney Cricket Ground when he scored five tries.

 Lees represented New South Wales on four occasions between 1954-1955 which included the infamous 'Abandoned Game' against the touring English team on 10 July 1954 at the S.C.G.

 A newspaper article in the St. George and Sutherland Shire Leader in 2012 regarding Merv Lees' 80th birthday suggested he was still in good health and still had many great memories of his playing career for the St George Dragons and N.S.W.
 Lees was an active member of the Men Of League Foundation during his final years.